Day 1 | Rome

 Day 8 | Positano

-Described by artist, Paul Klee, as “the only place in the world conceived on a vertical rather than a horizontal axis”, Positano is intoxicating.
+Positano is intoxicating.
 Touristy, yes, but there’s nowhere else you’d rather be.
-You can stroll for hours, mostly up, and then find your way back down to the less touristy beach of Spiaggia di Fornillo and the coastal walkway to Spiaggia Grande.
+It is described by artist, Paul Klee, as “the only place in the world conceived on a vertical rather than a horizontal axis.”
+You can stroll for hours, mostly up, and then find your way back down to the less touristy beach of Spiaggia di Fornillo and the coastal pathway to Spiaggia Grande.

 Day 9 | Positano

-Not to be missed is catching the wooden boat to tiny, layback Da Adolfo’s for a delightful lunch on the pebbly beach.
+A Positano highlight is catching the little wooden boat to tiny, layback Da Adolfo’s for a special lunch on the pebbly beach.
 Time to kick back and eat simple, delicious food including the signature dish of mozzarella grilled on lemon leaves, a tradition since 1966.
-Amazing.
+Incredibile!

 Day 10 | Positano

-Capri is a gorgeous, vibrant town buzzy with daytrippers whereas Anacapri has a more tranquil, authentic feel with artisans at work making wonderful local products.
-We stay in Anacapri, just minutes from the village square and a chairlift that takes us to the top of Monte Solaro, the highest point on the island with spectacular 360 degree views.
+You can only truly know Capri by staying on Capri.
+The island is a walker’s paradise.
+Capri is vibrant, buzzy and busy with daytrippers, whereas Anacapri has a more tranquil, villagy feel and this is where we spend three glorious nights.
+A few minutes from our hotel overlooking the sea is the village square and a chairlift that climbs to the top of Monte Solaro, the highest point on the island with spectacular 360 degree views.

 Day 14 | Rome